What are dehumidifier bags and can they help to tackle moisture in your home on a budget?

 If your home suffers from excess moisture, condensation and mould, you may be wondering, what are dehumidifier bags?
 Our team of experts explain all

-If you’ve dealt with excess moisture and condensation in your home, you may have found yourself pondering the benefits of dehumidifier bags, and whether they are a useful choice for tackling said moisture on a budget.
+If you’re dealing with excess moisture and condensation in your home, you may be pondering the benefits of dehumidifier bags.
+Wondering whether they are a useful choice for tackling said moisture on a budget.

 But how exactly do they work, and are they really a helpful option for tackling moisture in your property, especially when compared to buying a dehumidifier?
 We asked experts whether it’s worth picking up a dehumidifier bag for a damp home.